Software volunteers

 We need to get Green councillors elected to voice the concerns of the vulnerable and insecure in our midst, and to take the urgent steps needed to build a sustainable future.
 As an international city, Oxford also have a duty to speak out on issues of fairness and injustice around the world and, as a City of Sanctuary, it has a role to play in welcoming and supporting refugees and asylum seekers.

 The Green Party does not take money from vested interests so we rely on grass roots volunteers to help us to win seats.
-In 2019 Oxfordshire elected 8 new Green councillors and, in 2021, 3 new Green County councillors.
-This year, with your support, we can do even better.
+In 2023 Oxfordshire elected 8 new Green councillors.
+We now have 27, up from 2 only 5 years ago.
+With your support, we can do even better.

 Whatever your skills, there is something you can do to help get Green Councillors elected.
 Fill in the form below, and one of our volunteers will get in touch to talk about how you would like to become involved.